Everitt Lechesa Segoete: Work

 Segoete is recognised for his contributions to early Sesotho literature.
-In 1910, two year's after Mofolo's Moeti oa bochabela appeared, he published his first novel, Monono Ke Mohodi Ke Mouwane (Riches Are Mist, They Are Vapor), and a collection of religious meditations, Mefiboshethe kapa pheello ea molimo ho moetsalibe (Mefiboshete, or the Patience of God to the Sinner).
+In 1910, two years after Mofolo's Moeti oa bochabela appeared, he published his first novel, Monono ke moholi, ke mouoane, and a collection of religious meditations, Mefiboshethe kapa pheello ea molimo ho moetsalibe (Mefiboshete, or the Patience of God to the Sinner).
 This pattern of producing secular and religious texts would characterise the rest of his career.

-Monono Ke Mohodi Ke Mouwane is the story of Khitsane, an old man who is introduced at the end of his life.
-Khitsane, who is largely understood to be a namesake for the author, narrates his life to a neighbour, including his journey to Witswatersrand, conversion to Christianity, and return home.
+Monono ke moholi, ke muouane is the story of Khitšane, an old man who is introduced at the end of his life.
+Khitšane, who is largely understood to be a namesake for the author, narrates his life to his neighbor, Tim, including his journey to Witswatersrand, conversion to Christianity, and return home.
 As such, the book sets out a moral tail of redemption.

 Three years later he produced a short book, Raphepheng, which appeared as an English translation in 1930 with the subtitle, The Life of the Basotho of Long Ago.
 At the same time he published, Moea oa bolisa (The Spirit of Pastralism), another religious text.
 Raphepheng details, via a first person narrative, aspects of Basotho traditional life.
 The eponymous narrator glorifies the past and laments the passing of tradition.

-Following his death on 7 February 1923 a final devotional work was published, Mohlala oa Jesu Kreste (The Example of Jesus Christ).
+Following his death, a final devotional work by Segoete was published, Mohlala oa Jesu Kreste (The Example of Jesus Christ).